5 Ways to Take Your Restaurant Instagram Posts to the Next Level

 Believe it or not, it actually isn't too difficult to make Insta work for you.

-A huge majority of restaurants on Instagram play it safe because that works for them, but they could be doing so much more to boost their audience engagement.
+A huge majority of restaurants on Instagram just post the basics — food photo here, team photo there — but they could be doing so much more to boost their audience engagement.
 Let's explore five ways to make your restaurant Instagram posts stand out in a sea of digital competition.

 Infographic: The Facts of Restaurant Instagram Posts

 As the infographic from Fundera below points out, the majority of millennials snap a photo of their food before they indulge, often sharing the picture with their followers and friends.